atuttle/Taffy/ReadMe.md

 [![Taffy: The REST framework for ColdFusion and Railo](https://raw.github.com/atuttle/Taffy/master/dashboard/logo-lg.png)](http://taffy.io)

-You're here because creating REST APIs with the native functionality in ColdFusion 10 and Railo is verbose, complex, and developer-hostile.
+You're here because creating REST APIs with the native functionality in ColdFusion 10+, Railo, and Lucee is verbose, complex, and developer-hostile.
 Or maybe you're still on an older version of ColdFusion.

 **You've come to the right place.**